nirvdrum/nirvdrum.com/_posts/2010-03-24-taking-full-canvas-screenshots-in-windows.markdown

 Acknowledgments
 ---------------

-- gyrm for SnapsIE
+- Haw-Bin Chai for [SnapsIE](http://snapsie.sourceforge.net/), which served as a basis for much of the work I did.
-- Jim Evans for more IE work on selenium
+- Jim Evans for more [IE screenshot work on selenium](http://code.google.com/p/selenium/issues/detail?id=326&colspec=ID%20Stars%20Type%20Status%20Priority%20Milestone%20Owner%20Summary&start=100), which handled IE8 a bit more gracefully than SnapsIE did.
-- Other links from my github fork comments
+- [Jeff Rafter](http://neverlet.be/), who helped me debug all sorts of issues when developing the foundation for this article and then served as a peer reviewer of the content.
+- [sunnyandy](http://www.codeguru.com/forum/showthread.php?p=1889928), who had the closest answer on how to take full screen screenshots that I was able to find.
+- Igor Tandetnik, who knows VC++ better than any human I'm aware of.